-All three defendants initially were charged in September 2013 with the slayings.
-Former Lewis County prosecutor Mike Smith later dismissed the charges, saying there was new information.
+All three men initially were charged in September 2013 with the slayings.
+Former Lewis County prosecutor Mike Smith later dismissed the charges, saying there was a possible procedural error.